unicornlaunching/hackgpt/how_might_we_bring_AI_in_house.md

 # How Might We Bring AI In-House?

+TL;DR Protecting your data will be a challenge you'll fail to conquer in the end....but that doesn't mean you can't be compliant :P

 ## It's all fun and games until you realize Cambridge Analytica was selling your data THE WHOLE MOVIE.

 Is security and privacy a pipe dream given that we're vectorizing our trade secrets?